ORGY OF THE DEAD

 Overall: WOOF

-A very strange, exasperatingly terrible Z-grade piece of garbage, Monster a Go-Go! has absolutely everything going against it.
+A strange, exasperatingly terrible Z-grade piece of garbage, Monster a Go-Go! has everything going against it.
 Production originally began in 1961 under director Bill Rebane yet after he ran out of money, Herschell Gordon Lewis bought the rights, filmed some new scenes with mostly different actors, (or the same actors looking completely different), and quickly released it so it could go along with his own Moonshine Mountain as a double feature.
 All of the hallmarks of incompetent filmmaking are present; scenes go on uncut for eons, none of the actors are properly miked, the lack of budget is unmistakable, (uniformed cops drive regular cars, scientists and law officials have meetings in restaurants, a ringing telephone sound effect is made by someone's mouth, etc), characters appear and then disappear without a trace, the narration desperately tries and fails to "explain" what is happening, the ending is laughably abrupt, and the story is shockingly incomprehensible.
-As is the case with another sure fire contender as the worst technical movie ever made Plan 9 from Outer Space, Monster a Go-Go! is more drab than anything else with its comatose-inducing pace so detrimental that hardly anyone is likely to make it past the first three minutes or so without permanently tuning out.
-It is simply bad in all the wrong ways with all of its embarrassing elements overshadowed by its absolutely boring ones.
+As is the case with another sure-fire contenders as the worst technical movies ever made, this one is more drab than anything, with its comatose-inducing pace so detrimental that hardly anyone is likely to make it past the first three minutes without tuning out.

 (1967)